FAQs for Schools

 Click to view answer

 Please note that this course can only be undertaken by staff from a school that has sent an enrolment form to SiMERR for the relevant year and have been approved to attend.
-The information below applies to the Numeracy, Literacy and Catch-Up Numeracy courses.
+The information below applies to the Numeracy and Literacy courses.

 There are six days of workshops to attend in the first year of becoming a QuickSmart instructor.
 They are implemented in blocks of two days three times a year and are sequential so learning builds throughout the year.
 The first two days are usually in Term 1, the second two days in Term 2 or 3 and the last two days in Term 3 or 4.